-(1) An Elected Member may, with Council approval, attend an overseas conference.
-The Council approval must include a specific Council resolution indicating that the conference attendance will be of benefit to the City and the Elected Member and detailing any conditions that may apply.

-- (2) An eElected mMember may attend an overseas conference if the eElected mMember has sufficient funds in their annual conference and training expense allocation to meet the costs.
-Where there are insufficient funds to meet the cost of the registered overseas eConference or tTraining in the eElected mMember's conference and training expense allocation, Council approval must be obtained before costs are incurred in keeping with 4.9(5) above or the Elected Member agrees to meet the additional costs personally.- - (3) Attendance at an overseas conference is subject to authorisation being obtained from Council prior to departure, with a specific Council resolution supporting that the conference attendance will be of benefit to the City and the Elected Member and detailing any conditions that may apply.
+- (1) An Elected Member may, with Council approval, attend an overseas conference.
+The Council approval must include a specific Council resolution indicating that the conference attendance will be of benefit to the City and the Elected Member and detailing any conditions that may apply. - (2) An elected mMember may attend an overseas conference if the elected mMember has sufficient funds in their annual conference and training expense allocation to meet the costs.
+Where there are insufficient funds to meet the cost of the registered overseas elected overseas elected overseas elected overseas allocation, Council approval must be obtained before costs are incurred in keeping with 4.9(5) above or the Elected Member agrees to meet the additional costs personally. - (3) Attendance at an overseas conference is subject to authorisation being obtained from Council prior to departure, with a specific Council resolution supporting that the conference attendance will be of benefit to the City and the Elected Member and detailing any conditions that may apply. - (3) All air travel overseas shall be by Business Class, except where an Elected Member chooses to travel at a cheaper rate.
+If Business Class is not available, Economy Class is to be used. - (4) Cash advances are payable for overseas conferences (see Section 4.7(7)).